uiuia800/ssbu-online-deluxe/README.md

 - Display **opponent ping** in all online modes (including Elite Smash):
   - Network RTT (ping) / connection quality
+  - Green=Stable, Yellow=Inconsistent, Red=Unstable
 - Show **extended opponent info** *(only if both players have the mod)*:
-  - Opponent’s current network/render settings (latency slider, buffer mode, vsync status, etc.)
+  - Opponent’s current network/render settings (latency slider, render profile)

 ### 🎛️ Online Latency Controls
-*(Available in Arena and Local Online modes only)*
+*(Available in Online Arena and Local Online modes only)*

+- This allows you to control the online latency delay frames.
 - Adjust:
-  - Latency value: Applied when entering a valid online match
+  - Latency value:
+    - Auto: Applies SSBU's default latency calculation method.
+    - 0f-25f: Manually set the latency delay frames

+> It is recommended to manually set the latency delay frames based on the ping and connection quality.

-### 🎛️ Render Profile Controls (for less input latency)
+### 🎛️ Render Profile Controls
-*(Available in Offline, Online Arena and Local Online modes only)*
+*(Available in Online Arena and Local Online modes only)*

-**I would highly recommend you to leave these options as is.
-The best settings are already applied automatically when entering/exiting a valid online match.
-These are for those who want to experiment and try out different settings**
+- This allows you to set the games render/graphic settings for less native input delay.
 - Adjust:
   - Render Profile:
     - Auto: Applies the recommended profile based on platform (console/emulator) and number of players.